weaviate/weaviate-on-gcp-marketplace/README.md

 Additional instructions can be found in the [documentation](https://www.semi.technology/documentation/weaviate/current/getting-started/installation.html#cloud-deployment).

-## For Developers
+## For Contributors to this application

-Below are some resources to help developers extend and maintain this repisitory
+Below are some resources to help developers extend and maintain this repository

 ### Resources as part of this application